tawf-labs/amana-reserve/packages/solana/README.md

 - Overflow checks on all arithmetic operations
 - Event emission for all state changes
 - Proper signer checks on privileged operations
+- ER state changes are committed to base layer for finality

 ## Sharia Compliance